-“Rent a Researcher” is an opportunity to meet researches in an interesting, engaging and approachable way: a number of Italian scholars are available for peer-to-peer one-to-one meetings with a limited number of PhD candidates and young academics for exchange and tutoring activities.
+“Rent a Researcher” is an opportunity to meet researches in an interesting, engaging and approachable way: a number of Italian scholars are available for one-to-one meetings with a limited number of PhD candidates and young academics for exchange and tutoring activities.

 Matteo Basso, urban and regional planner, Ph.D in Regional Planning and Public Policy, is assistant professor of Urban and regional planning at IUAV University of Venice and visiting professor at Venice International University.
 His research focuses mainly on quantitative and qualitative analyses of urban transformations and land-use changes, and their interaction with planning processes.
 In 2017 he has published Grandi eventi e politiche urbane.
 Governare «routine eccezionali»: un confronto internazionale, Guerini: Milano.
 He has been visiting scholar at University of Westminster, London and the College of Architecture and Urban Planning, Tongji University, Shanghai.
 He is a member of INU (Italian National Institute of Urban Planning) and INU-Veneto Region section’s coordinator of the Journal Urbanistica Informazioni.